-How many times have your friends said that you should “sleep off” your migraine?
+How many times have your friends said that you should “sleep off” your migraine headache?
 They’ve seen how tired you are and know the searing pain you’re experiencing can bring your world to a screeching halt.
 Why wouldn’t they suggest a short mid-day nap?

 The problem?
 Of course you’d love to get some extra sleep—that is, if you could.

-A migraine can make it really hard to get a solid night of sleep.
-It makes it even harder to heed the advice of all your friends who have begged you not to Google your symptoms.
+A migraine attack can make it really hard to get a solid night of sleep.
+It makes it even harder to heed the advice of all your friends who have begged you not to google your symptoms.

-And if you’re like many people, you’ve googled it and probably concluded that your migraines are causing a condition called sleep apnea, which the Mayo Clinic defines as a potentially serious sleep disorder in which breathing repeatedly stops and starts.
+And if you’re like many people, you’ve looked it up and probably concluded that your attacks are causing a condition called sleep apnea, which the Mayo Clinic defines as a potentially serious sleep disorder in which breathing repeatedly stops and starts.
 Or as the Sleep Foundation explains, your body is trying really hard to breathe, but the muscles in the back of your throat just won’t cooperate.

 But when you dig a little deeper, there isn’t much scientific research that suggests that the two conditions are connected.
 So what’s the deal?
 While it’s hard to say how (or if) either one causes the other, we’ve answered a few critical questions to make the relationship between them a little less confusing.